 MNCs are those companies in which the foreign shareholding is over 50% and the management control is vested in the foreign company.
 MNC stocks are known for their good image, strong parentage, strong technological proficiency and asset-light business models.
 These companies are usually well-capitalized and have low debt exposures and also decent dividend policies.
 MNCs are present in key sectors of the Indian economy and have played an important role in development of the economy by bringing in latest technologies and know-how.

-Key factors an investor should look at while compiling the list of the best MNC stocks in Indian equity market:
+Key factors an investor should look at while compiling the list of best MNC stocks

 History of Parent Company:

 It is important to know the parent company before investing in its subsidiary registered as an MNC in countries other than the home country.
 This will give one an idea as to how experienced the parent company is in managing its businesses.
 Usually MNCs have decades of experience across the world, and have already seen many business cycles across all continents.
 For example Siemens is the oldest MNC in India with 153 years of experience.

 Corporate Governance standards:

 One of the major advantages for investing in MNCs is its top notch management quality and high corporate governance standards.
 Generally MNC stocks are picked on the basis of safety they give to investors about their going concern status, as investors feel more confident about their management as compared to domestic companies.
 For example old companies like Nestle, Bata have rarely encountered corporate governance issues in their management over the past years.